muritane/coordination-architecture/luxury.md

 Treating luxury as leverage, robustness, or authority is a structural error.

-When invariants are made explicit, luxury collapses into a bounded surplus problem —
+When invariants are made explicit, luxury collapses into a bounded surplus problem—

-and the collapse is often funny.
+and that collapse is often funny.